tomtebloss/acsi2stm/README.md

  * acsi2stm: The arduino project.
  * doc: All the documentation about the project.
- * emudrive: Sources for the floppy emulator.
+ * stmdrive: Sources for the floppy emulator and GEMDOS driver.
  * LICENSE: The license for the whole project.